-- Call volume continues to increase as result of the COVID19 pandemic, the COVID19 vaccination efforts, and the growth in the aged population - A third full-time Information and Referral Specialist was hired in 2021 to replace the part time position previously in place.
+- Call volume continues to increase as result of the COVID19 pandemic, the COVID19 vaccination efforts, and the growth in the aged population. - A third full-time Information and Referral Specialist was hired in 2021 to replace the part-time position previously in place. - Client waiting lists are now increasing for all services offered.